roemvaar/cs_notes/docs/linux_kernel/memory.md

 ```

 This allocates 2^order (that is, 1 << order) contiguous physical pages and return a pointer to the first page's page structure; on error it returns NULL.

+## Slab Layer

+Allocating and freeing data structures is one of the most common operations inside any kernel.
+To facilitate frequent allocations and deallocations of data, programmers often introduce free lists.
+A free list contains a block of available, already allocated, data structures.
+When code requires a new instance of a data structure, it can grab one of the structures off the free list rather than allocate the sufficient amount of memory and set it up for the data structure.
+Later, when the data structure is no longer needed, it is returned to the free list instead of deallocated.
+In this sense, the free list acts as an object cache, caching a frequently used type of object.

+The problem with this is that there's no global control of the free lists.
+A potential problem is when the system is running low on memory, there's no way for the kernel to modify (shrink the size) the free lists.

+To remedy this, the Linux kernel provides the slab layer (also called the slab allocator).
+The slab layer acts as a generic data structure-caching layer.